LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/reuse-search-settings-or-create-default-settings-on-search-pages.md

 To apply a saved search:

-1. Navigate to the **Find?** page.
+1. Navigate to the **Find X** page.
 If you set your saved search to be the default, your search will run when the page is opened.
 1. To use a different saved search, click **Open** icon.
 1. Select the saved search and click **OK** to apply it.
 1. Click **Search** to see the results.